vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 Also, we'll define the correlation further:

-> The correlation should work in a way that for a measurement (event) in stream 1, we're going to take the value of the measurement in stream 2 that happend "just before" (i.e. as close as possible AND before).
+> The correlation should work in a way that for a measurement (event) in stream 1, we're going to take the value of the measurement in stream 2 that happened "just before" (i.e. as close as possible AND before).

 We could frame the problem differently, but we found that solving this problem provides a lot of techniques that can be reused to solve similar problems.